Palace of Queluz: Exterior

 The palace's public face to the town: the entrance from the cour d'honneur.
 Architecturally the most severe of the palace's many façades, it gives no hint of the architectural excesses beyond (see key 2).

 Robillon's entrance is reached by flights of ingeniously designed steps adorned with statuary that employ forced perspective (see key 11).

-Queluz is known for its gardens and their features, including the famous Fountain of Neptune.

 The public façade of the palace faces directly onto a town square and takes the form of two low, symmetrical, quadrant wings which flank the forward-reaching wings of a small central corps de logis, thus forming a semi-circular cour d'honneur (see key 1).
 The southern quadrant wing is terminated by the onion domed chapel, while the northern one contains the kitchens and servants' quarters (see keys 2, 1 and 13).
 The only decoration on this façade comes from the simple classical pediments above the windows.
 The façade, which is most readily seen from the town, presents a decorous and impassive public face with one of the most architecturally severe elevations of the palace.

 In 1760, Pombal arranged for King Joseph I's brother, Peter of Braganza, to marry Joseph I's daughter, Maria; heiress to the throne.
 Pombal then encouraged the couple to live with their children in the unfinished palace at Queluz, away from the seat of government.
 It had been a favourite retreat of the couple and was their principal home before Maria I's accession.
 Further additions were made to reflect the palace's elevation from country retreat to royal palace.
 However, the Queen dismissed Pombal on her accession.
 She felt that, as a ruling monarch, she did not have time to while away her hours in the country.
 Peter III interfered little in affairs of state, preferring to spend his time on religious matters and hunting.

 By the time of Peter III's death in 1786, all of the interior work had been completed.
 However, after her husband's death, the Queen's mental health began to dramatically deteriorate.
 By 1794, she and her court took up official, full-time residence at Queluz so that the Queen could be hidden from the view of her subjects.
 Her eldest son, future King John VI, was then appointed Regent and ruled in her stead from Lisbon at the Palace of Mafra.

 In 2004, the World Monuments Fund began a program to restore the lead sculptures by British sculptor John Cheere, as well as some of the other features of the garden.
 The project is ongoing.